ystael/chicago-ug-math-bib/foundation.md

 The second volume of Courant's *Differential and integral calculus* was revised much more substantially than the first, and because of the way standards of rigor have evolved, you're likely to find the older one quite confusing.
-Courant and John treat linear algebra and differential equations in much less depth than Apostol does.
+Courant and John cover linear algebra and differential equations in much less depth than Apostol does.
 In exchange, there's a wider variety of applications treated at length, and a more in-depth discussion of the geometry and topology involved in multivariable calculus.